freedombox/FreedomBox/HACKING.md

 install Debian to do development for FreedomBox.
 FreedomBox development is typically done with a container or a Virtual Machine.

-* For running a container, you need systemd containers, Git, Python3 and a sudo-enabled user.
+* To run a container, you need systemd containers, Git, Python3 and a sudo-enabled user.
 This approach is recommended.
-* For running a VM, you can work on any operating system that can install latest versions of Git, Vagrant and VirtualBox.
+* To run a VM, you can work on any operating system that can install latest versions of Git, Vagrant and VirtualBox.

 In addition: